cuzy-app/external-websites/docs/README.md

 #### Notifications (following)

-For Humhub addons, each content created (if new comment about a website's page) has for creator the website creator.
+For HumHub addons, each content created (if new comment about a website's page) has for creator the website creator.
 This creator will not follow the content by default.
 But all users that have chosen to receive a notification for all new content will follow this content.

 ## Troubleshooting